-Promotion Policy for ASN, BSN, and RN to BSN Students
+Promotion Policy for ASN, BSN, Accelerated BSN, Paramedic to BSN, and RN to BSN Students

 To be promoted to the next semester, students must:

 - 1. Complete prerequisite course work (Nursing majors' required liberal arts and sciences and professional education courses) with a grade of "C" or higher (not "C-"). - 2.
 Complete all clinical requirements for the semester. - 3.
 Pre-licensure students must comply with the HESI Testing and Personal Growth Policy as stated in the Student Handbook.